Edgewood Regional High School

 Edgewood Regional High School is the original name of Winslow Township High School that opened in 1958.
-Though the mailing address of the school was Atco, the site actually resided in the Tansboro section of Winslow Township, in Camden County, New Jersey, United States.
+Though the mailing address of the school was Atco, the site actually resided in the Tansboro section of Winslow Township, in Camden County, in the U.S. state of New Jersey.
 The school's name changed in 2001 due to the breakup of the Lower Camden County Regional School District (L.C.C.R.H.S.) which consisted of Edgewood and Overbrook Regional High School.
 The buildings were turned over to the Winslow Township School District and became Winslow Township High School.
 Likewise Overbrook dropped the "regional" part of its name and became Overbrook High School (part of the Pine Hill Schools).
 At the time of the district dissolution, Edgewood was receiving students from Winslow Township, Waterford Township and Chesilhurst.
 Waterford Township reached an agreement with Hammonton to send its students to Hammonton High School rather than the newly renamed Winslow Township High School.